'Like any other game': Jets downplay facing Aaron Rodgers in Week 1 against Steelers

 FLORHAM PARK, N.J.
 (AP) — Sauce Gardner shared a special handshake and plenty of laughs with Aaron Rodgers during their two years as teammates with the New York Jets.

-They'll square off as opponents Sunday when Rodgers and the Pittsburgh Steelers come to MetLife Stadium in the one of the juiciest storylines in Week 1 of the NFL season.
+They'll square off as opponents Sunday when Rodgers and the Pittsburgh Steelers come to MetLife Stadium for one of the juiciest storylines in Week 1 of the NFL season.

 Just don't expect the Jets to add any extra spice this week when it comes to talking about their former quarterback.